GeorgieEggleton/paragon/README.md

 #### Footer
 The footer features on each page and has links to the yachts social media accounts (not yet created so currently links to SM home pages).
 These links open in a new tab to ensure the user doesn’t lose the original site.

+### 404 Page
+A 404 page is included and will display if a user navigates to a broken link.
+The 404 page has a linkto allow the user to easily navigate back to the main website without the need of the browsers back button.

 ## New Features to come